pulumi/docs/pulumi-hugo/themes/default/content/blog/build-images-50x-faster-docker-v4/index.md

 We announced [Pulumi YAML and Pulumi Java](https://www.pulumi.com/blog/pulumi-universal-iac/) last year and are excited to have extended support to the Pulumi Docker Provider.
 This release schematizes all Docker resources, which enables auto-support of all Pulumi languages.
 In addition, this means the Docker image resource can now participate in the CRUD (create, replace, update, delete) lifecycle.

-### Migrating to 4.0
+### Property changes in 4.0

 The 4.0 version of the Docker provider consists of a significant overhaul of the Image Resource.
-These changes are mainly a result of either the way Pulumi generates language SDKs from a schematized resource, or of migrating to using the docker-go client library instead of invoking the Docker CLI.
+These changes are mainly a result of either the way Pulumi generates language SDKs from a schematized resource, or of using the docker-go client library instead of invoking the Docker CLI.
-A few additional changes are about streamlining the resource properties available.

 #### Inputs